 Learning about the laws of motion?
 This experiment uses a fidget spinner with three lights to show how mass and torque affect inertia.

 Learn more: From Engineer to Stay at Home Mom

 23. Look for iron in your breakfast cereal

-The human body needs iron to be healthy, and many breakfast cereals boast they contain it.
+The human body needs iron to be healthy, and many breakfast cereal boxes boast they contain it.
 Find out if that’s really true with this sixth grade science experiment that’s bound to surprise with its results.

 24. Fire catapults to learn about trajectory